ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 * The bubble/position helper buttons now move if you change table size.
 * The Pariah Nexus PDF is now the CA2025 PDF.
+* Added multiplayer Combat Patrol deployments (thanks to Shaderx).
+* Added more Hidden Supplies deployment layouts that move the objectives the other way, for DZs where that's legal.

 ### v2.65